The History of Baby Bottles

 I saw an article the other day about baby bottles that were 2000-3000 years old!
 That got me thinking about how parents have been trying to feed their children for millennia, and I wanted to learn about the history of baby bottles.
+When were baby bottles invented?
 What did Victorian era baby bottles look like?
 What about vintage baby bottles my parents or grandparents used?
 I’ve seen some antique banana- shaped baby bottles, what time period are those from?

 For thousands of years, parents have found ways to feed their children, and it’s amazing to see how many of the old bottles have the same features as bottles we use today.
 Ways of making the milk flow slowly – today we call those slow- flow bottles.
 Some of these historical bottle look like breasts- today, bottle nipples look and feel like the real deal!
 And of course, these parents of centuries past loved and cherished their children, and ensured they were fed- just like today’s parents.

 When were Baby Bottles Invented?
 Ancient Baby Bottles

 Baby bottles were invented as early as 800-1200 BC!